Felix the Cat: The Movie: Production

 The film began development in the late 1980s, when Don Oriolo (the son of Joe Oriolo, creator of the TV series) began work on a feature-length television special intended as a pilot.
 After Oriolo took the project to Europe, it ended up with director Tibor Hernádi and his Hungarian crew, at a cost of US$9 million.

 The film opens with an introduction by Felix, who is rendered in CGI using then-new motion capture technology; this model also appears throughout the end credits.
 The rest of the film, however, is rendered in hand-drawn animation.
 The animation was produced at Pannonia Film Studio in Hungary, with some parts subcontracted to studios in Poland and Bulgaria.

 Release

-New World Pictures picked up the film in May 1987, some time after completion, and premiered at the Wadsworth Theatre in Los Angeles in January 1989 as the opening selection of the third Los Angeles Animation Celebration.
+New World Pictures picked up the film in May 1987, some time after completion, and premiered it at the Wadsworth Theatre in Los Angeles in January 1989 as the opening selection of the third Los Angeles Animation Celebration.

 Originally slated for a Thanksgiving 1988 release, it was pushed to 1990 before New World shelved the film altogether due to financial issues.
 In the meantime, it was released in some foreign markets like the UK.